Do any of these sound familiar?

 5.)
 Do not discriminate against any potential opportunities or methods of applying to jobs.
 If you restrict your search to strictly one online career board, you are missing out on so many others.
 A simple online search will yield multiple other ways to search.
 Furthermore, just because a job does not necessarily pique your interest up front doesn’t mean that further investigation of that role or company or the people you can meet will not bear later fruit.
 Check out everything: if it’s not a way to improve yourself, move on.
 But it very well could be.

-The job search can be a time of reassessing our career and finding something we can really sink into.
+The job search can be a time of reassessing our career and finding something we can really sink our teeth into.
 When we struggle in the search is when we lose sight of the aforementioned process that works – do not let anything deter you from making the right moves so you land in the right place.

 Carson V. Heady has written a sales/leadership book within a gripping business conspiracy novel entitled “Birth of a Salesman” with a unique spin that shows you proven sales principles designed to birth in you the top producer you were born to be.